kobolabs/epub-spec/README.md

 To revise ePubs with this issue:
 * If your file is using inline styling (or even styling individual words or characters), consider styling your content at the paragraph level.
 If your style elements are contained within the .xhtml files, consider placing the styling within the CSS.
 An example and a more detailed explanation can be found [here](https://github.com/kobolabs/epub-spec#css).
 * Increase the width allowance of the line/paragraph and build in extra space to accommodate slight display discrepancies between Kobo reading platoforms and the devices they are available on.
-* Side-load the ePub to various platforms and test that the text displays as intended.
-Instructions for side-loading content can be found here: https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes
+* Sideload the ePub to various platforms and test that the text displays as intended.
+Instructions for sideloading content can be found [here](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes).
 * If the text is displaying as intended send in the revised file for additional QA testing.
 * If you cannot revise the text layout contact the Content QA team for additional feedback.